 From Empty Suit to Authentic Life

-I’m Jeremy, a chartered accountant and former finance director, now an ICF-accredited transformative and somatic trauma-informed burnout coach.
+I’m Jeremy, a chartered accountant and former finance director, now a transformative and trauma-informed coach working primarily with professionals experiencing burnout, chronic stress and life transition..

 For many years, I lived a life that looked successful from the outside and felt increasingly hollow on the inside.

-I understand the world of senior professional responsibility (particularly within the health, legal and education sectors) because this was my life for several decades.
+I understand the world of senior professional responsibility because this was my life for several decades.

-I also understand what happens when a life built on duty, conformity and performance slowly disconnects from the person living it.
+I also understand what happens when a life built on duty, competence and performance slowly disconnects from the person living it.

 Both experiences shape my work today.